progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	~
 	".git/COMMIT_EDITMSG" 10L, 283C

+Puedes ver que el mensaje de confirmación predeterminado contiene la salida del comando `git status` comentada, y una línea vacía arriba del todo.
+Puedes eliminar estos comentarios y escribir tu mensaje de confirmación, o puedes dejarlos para ayudarte a recordar las modificaciones que estás confirmando.
+(Para un recordatorio todavía más explícito de lo que has modificado, puedes pasar la opción `-v` a `git commit`.
+Esto provoca que se añadan también las diferencias de tus cambios, para que veas exactamente lo que hiciste.)
+Cuando sales del editor, Git crea tu confirmación con el mensaje que hayas especificado (omitiendo los comentarios y las diferencias).

-You can see that the default commit message contains the latest output of the `git status` command commented out and one empty line on top.
+> You can see that the default commit message contains the latest output of the `git status` command commented out and one empty line on top.
 You can remove these comments and type your commit message, or you can leave them there to help you remember what you’re committing.
 (For an even more explicit reminder of what you’ve modified, you can pass the `-v` option to `git commit`.
 Doing so also puts the diff of your change in the editor so you can see exactly what you did.)
 When you exit the editor, Git creates your commit with that commit message (with the comments and diff stripped out).

+Como alternativa, puedes escribir tu mensaje de confirmación desde la propia línea de comandos mediante la opción `-m`:

-Alternatively, you can type your commit message inline with the `commit` command by specifying it after a -m flag, like this:
+> Alternatively, you can type your commit message inline with the `commit` command by specifying it after a -m flag, like this:

 	$ git commit -m "Story 182: Fix benchmarks for speed"
 	[master]: created 463dc4f: "Fix benchmarks for speed" 2 files changed, 3 insertions(+), 0 deletions(-) create mode 100644 README

+¡Acabas de crear tu primera confirmación!
+Puedes ver que el comando `commit` ha dado cierta información sobre la confirmación: a qué rama has confirmado (master), cuál es su suma de comprobación SHA-1 de la confirmación (`463dc4f`), cuántos archivos se modificaron, y estadísticas acerca de cuántas líneas se han añadido y cuántas se han eliminado.

-Now you’ve created your first commit!
+> Now you’ve created your first commit!
 You can see that the commit has given you some output about itself: which branch you committed to (master), what SHA-1 checksum the commit has (`463dc4f`), how many files were changed, and statistics about lines added and removed in the commit.

+Recuerda que la confirmación registra la instantánea de tu área de preparación.
+Cualquier cosa que no preparases sigue estando modificada; puedes hacer otra confirmación para añadirla a la historia del proyecto.
+Cada vez que confirmas, estás registrando una instantánea de tu proyecto, a la que puedes volver o con la que puedes comparar más adelante.

-Remember that the commit records the snapshot you set up in your staging area.
+> Remember that the commit records the snapshot you set up in your staging area.
 Anything you didn’t stage is still sitting there modified; you can do another commit to add it to your history.
 Every time you perform a commit, you’re recording a snapshot of your project that you can revert to or compare to later.

+### Saltándote el área de preparación ###

-### Skipping the Staging Area ###
+> Skipping the Staging Area

+Aunque puede ser extremadamente útil para elaborar confirmaciones exactamente a tu gusto, el área de preparación es en ocasiones demasiado compleja para las necesidades de tu flujo de trabajo.
+Si quieres saltarte el área de preparación, Git proporciona un atajo.
+Pasar la opción `-a` al comando `git commit` hace que Git prepare todo archivo que estuviese en seguimiento antes de la confirmación, permitiéndote obviar toda la parte de los `git add`:

-Although it can be amazingly useful for crafting commits exactly how you want them, the staging area is sometimes a bit more complex than you need in your workflow.
+> Although it can be amazingly useful for crafting commits exactly how you want them, the staging area is sometimes a bit more complex than you need in your workflow.
 If you want to skip the staging area, Git provides a simple shortcut.
 Providing the `-a` option to the `git commit` command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the `git add` part:

 	$ git status
 	# On branch master